humanforce/dotnet-sql-codingchallenge/README.md

 ## Bonus Objectives
 - 80% or more unit tests coverage for both frontend and backend
-- Authentication in WebAPI (preferably JSON) - it's ok to hard-code to show the concept of authentication
+- Authentication in WebAPI (preferably JWT) - it's ok to hard-code to show the concept of authentication